transparency-dev/trillian-tessera/docs/performance.md

 This document describes the performance of each Trillian Tessera storage implementation under different conditions.

+> [!TIP]
+> The performance test result shows that Trillian Tessera can run on the free tier VM instance on GCP.

 ## MySQL

 ### GCP Free Tier VM Instance